aspark111/CS-143A/README.md

 # CS-143A

-//UCI CS 143A Schedulers Project for Venkatasubramania's class
+//UCI CS 143A Schedulers Project
 //written in Java

 //All the code that I needed to write for this project were the four files named after the different scheduling algorithms